Athletic Training (ATR)

 This course offers the applications in the use of evidence-based practice to assess and diagnose the head and spine.
 The student will be able to evaluate and diagnose concussions using current best practices, select and design the appropriate return to play protocol, apply the technique, and reevaluate throughout.
 The student will also be able to evaluate the axial skeleton, including cervical and lumbar pathologies.

-The chief purpose of this course is to investigate the study and practice of therapeutic interventions used in treating sports-related injuries.
+The chief purpose of this course is to investigate the study and practice of therapeutic interventions used in treating orthopedic-related injuries.
 This course offers a study of current theories, peer-reviewed research, and applications in the use of evidence-based practice in therapeutic modalities and therapeutic exercise.
-The student will be able to plan, implement, document, and evaluate therapeutic intervention programs for the treatment, rehabilitation and reconditioning of the injuries and illnesses of those involved in physical activity.
+Students will be able to plan, implement, document, and evaluate therapeutic intervention programs for the treatment, rehabilitation and reconditioning of the injuries and illnesses.

 Additional fee required